 - The actual or projected income of a spouse (a student spouse or mentally/physically incapable of self-care is projected to earn $200 per month for one dependent or $400 per month for two or more dependents).

 ** In accordance with Federal Tax Guidelines, the plan is subject to a non-discrimination test that may reduce the maximum amount of compensation that a highly compensated employee may set aside.
 When applicable, the Benefits Office will notify the employee as soon as possible after the plan year begins.

 Brown will divide the employee's total annual contribution amount and deduct it equally among the number of regularly scheduled paychecks remaining in the calendar year.

 - Employees may increase or decrease elections under the Dependent Care Flexible Spending Account during the course of the plan year only in the event of a change in family status.
 In this case, a change in family status is defined as marriage, divorce, birth or adoption of a child, death of a spouse, commencement or termination of employee or spouse's employment, or a change from full-time to part-time or from part-time to full-time employment by the employee or spouse.

 - Requests for a change in total annual contribution amount due to a change in family status, along with supporting documentation, must be submitted in writing to the Benefits Office within 31 days of the occurrence of the change.

-- The June 30, 2020 deadline means if mailed, claims must be postmarked by that date.
+All requests for reimbursement must be submitted to Sentinel Benefits, the plan administrator, within 30 days of the grace period extension date.
+The deadline means if mailed, claims must be postmarked by that date.
 If faxed or emailed, claims must be received prior to midnight.

 This summary is for informational purposes only and does not constitute a legal contract.
 In cases where disputes occur, the Plan Document will be the ruling and binding instrument.